 The Centers for Medicare and Medicaid Services (CMS) have increased scrutiny of practices and implemented financial incentives for prevention of HAIs.
+Media and public attention are also increasing.
 In 2011 the CMS implemented a new requirement that all hospitals nationwide receiving payment from CMS provide information on specific HAIs, using standardized reporting.

-In April 2011 the Obama administration launched a public/private program called Partnership for Patients: Better Care, Lower Costs, designed to make hospital care safer, more reliable, and less costly by:
+Then in April 2011 the Obama administration launched a public/private program called Partnership for Patients, designed to make hospital care safer, more reliable, and less costly by:

-- Keep patients from getting injured or sicker.
-By the end of 2013, preventable hospital-acquired conditions would decrease by 40% compared to 2010, which would mean approximately 1.8 million fewer injuries and 60,000 lives saved. - Help patients heal without complication.
-By the end of 2013, preventable complications during a transition from one care setting to another would be decreased so that all hospital readmissions would be reduced by 20% compared to 2010 (HealthCare.gov, 2011).
+- Keeping hospital patients from getting injured, or sicker.
+The goal is, by the end of 2013, to decrease instances of patients acquiring preventable conditions while in hospitals by 40% compared to 2010. - Helping patients heal without complication.
+By the end of 2013, to decrease preventable complications during a transition from one care setting to another, so that the number of patients who must be re-admitted to the hospital is reduced by 20% compared to 2010.
+(CMS, 2011)